Vigneshwarie/vReadmeGenerator/TaskManager_README.md

 ## Installation

-hasjhdakhdk
+jdakda

 ## Usage

-The application deployed at jhdsajdhaj
+The application deployed at ajdskajdhsakj

-The application source code can be accessed using the link akjsdakjd
+The application source code can be accessed using the link ahksdjsahdjk

-ahsdjhajd
+ahgsdajhdga

 ## Contribution Guidelines

-kjdsadjalkd
+agdsadgaskd

 ## Testing Instructions

-jhdaskjhdjkasd
+agsdhagdksjahd

 ## License

-Task Manager is available under the Mozilla Public License 2.0.
+Task Manager is available under the GNU General Public License V3.0.

 ## Questions